-Will A Vapor Cigarette (Electronic Cigarette with Nicotine) Help Me Stop Smoking?
+Will a Vapor Cigarette Help Me Stop Smoking?

 April 21, 2011: I started vaping on April 19, 2011, and I haven't even touched a "regular" (or analog as it seems they are called) cigarette since.
 Well, I did clean all the nasty cigarette butts out of the sand pail ashtray by the side of the house where I had been smoking since the last Great American Smokeout, but other than that...nope!
 No cigarettes.
 No buying.
 No begging.
 No borrowing.
 No smoking.
 Only vaping.
 YAY!!